 - Attend weekly Gender 101 sessions

 - Work on and collaborate with fellow interns to complete internship project(s)

 - Present on your project on August 4th

 Applications are due by 5PM ON FRIDAY, MARCH 31st, 2017.
-Students will be notified by Friday, April 14th.
+Due to the overwhelming number of applications we received this year, we are extending our review timeline and will contact finalists about next steps by Friday, April 21st.

 Please answer the following questions in less than 250 words per question.